phatak-dev/blog/_drafts/kube-5.md

 ### Service EndPoint

 Service we have created above is only accessible within the kubernetes cluster.
-There is a way to expose the service to external world, but we will be not discussing that in this post.
+There is a way to expose the service to external world, but we will be not discussing that currently.

 To connect to the service, we need to know the machine it runs.
 As we are running kubernetes in local mode, it will be virtual machine running minikube.